NsMate/FinalWork/README.md

 3.Run start.bat file

-4.Use your favourite browser and go to: localhost:8081/#/login
+4.Use Mozilla or Chrome and go to: localhost:8081/#/login

 5.Use admin/password to start testing the application